CERTIFICATE IN HIGHER EDUCATION IN COMMON LAW

 - Two (2) passport size photos.

-- Two (2) copies of Electronic Birth Certificate and either current National ID or current Passport.
+- One (1) copies of Electronic Birth Certificate and either current National ID or current Passport.
 A copy of your deed poll is required in the case of a name change.

 - Marriage Certificate where applicable